Don’t see the answer to your question here? Give us a call at 877-909-WOOD (9663) or email firstname.lastname@example.org and we’ll be happy to help!

 Do you make stair treads?

 Yes!
-We can provide your installer stair blanks made to your thickness/spec that are uniform and calibration sanded, and we can even trim to length and prefinish them if you like.
+We can provide your installer reclaimed wood stair treads that are uniform and calibration sanded, and we can even trim to length and prefinish them.
 We also provide stair nosing for select products, call for details.

 How to I store the material before it is installed?